 Hey guys!
 It’s already been one year since I was visiting my family in Los Angeles and planning an epic birthday trip to Disneyland so you could say I’m feeling quite nostalgic about it.
 I just turned twenty-three (on May 3rd) and spent my birthday at work so I’m not as excited about it this year lol.
 So I thought I’d take a trip down memory lane and write my Disneyland Travel Guide!
+Or more like a guide to surviving Disneyland.
 I’ve been to Disneyland like a million times and it’s one of my favorite places so I’m excited to share my tips with you!

 A Guide To Surviving Disneyland